Sadi58/indicator-drive/README.md

 - **0.91b:** Upgraded to version 0.91b with minor fixes
 - **0.90b:** Moved from Alpha to Beta stage

-Project Suspension Notice (and Invitation for Adopters or Collaborators)
+Suspension Notice (& Invitation for Adopters/Collaborators)
 ----------------------

 **This work has been suspended in favor of what looks like a better alternative:**